christophergandrud/imfr/README.md

-Requests to databases available through the IMF API are complicated by the fact that each database uses a different set of parameters when making a request, and you also have to have the list of valid input codes for each parameter.
-You can obtain these using `imf_parameters`:
+Requests to databases available through the IMF API are complicated by the fact that each database uses a different set of parameters when making a request.
+There are, in fact, 2 unique parameters used in different database requests!
+You also have to have the list of valid input codes for each parameter.
+The `imf_parameters` function solves this problem.
+Use the function to obtain the full list of parameters and valid input codes for a given database:

 ``` r
 # Fetch list of valid parameters and input codes for commodity price database